HGVSnomenclature/hgvs-nomenclature/docs/recommendations/general.md

     - the 3'rule applies to ALL descriptions (genome, gene, transcript, and protein) of a given variant.
     - **exception**: deletions/duplications around exon/exon junctions using **c.**, **r.** or **n.** reference sequences (see [Numbering](../background/numbering.md#DNAc)).

-- descriptions at DNA, RNA, and protein level are clearly different:
+- descriptions on DNA, RNA, and protein level are clearly different:
     - **DNA-level**: `123456A>T`<br>
       number(s) referring to the nucleotide(s) affected, nucleotides in CAPITALS using [IUPAC-IUBMB assigned nucleotide symbols](http://www.qmul.ac.uk/sbcs/iubmb/misc/naseq.html#500).
     - **RNA-level**: `76a>u`<br>